Muslims in Canada Data Initiative (MiCDI)

 Status

 MiCDI is currently undertaking two studies.
 (1) The first is called the Study of Muslims in Canada (SMiC).
-Drawing on census 2021 data, SMiC will administer a social perception survey to 1000 Muslims and 1000 non-Muslims in Canada to assess the current state of Muslim experience in Canada.
-The survey will be administered in Fall 2023, with a report to be issued in early Spring 2024.
-(2) The second is a study undertaken with community partner Canadian Council of Muslim Women (CCMW) to examine the experience of Muslim women in Canada’s employment sector.
-Check back here for updates on MiCDI’s current and growing project list.
+Drawing on census 2021 data, SMiC will administer a social perception survey to 900+ Muslims and 1000 non-Muslims in Canada to assess the current state of Muslim experience in Canada.
+The survey was administered in Fall 2024 by Forum Research.
+The report is drafted and under production, with a release in Spring 2026.
+(2) The second is a study that relies on the SMIC survey to also showcase an Islamophobia Index that can be replicated for longitudinal and cross-regional comparisons.